Supervisor Ordered An Employee Who Got Bitten By The Boss's Dog To Finish His Shift Instead Of Going To The Hospital

 Injuries should always be addressed immediately to prevent further harm and demonstrate that employee well-being is a priority.

 It is unfortunate that there are irresponsible dog owners who seem to think their dogs can do no wrong.
-If you do not train your animal, you refuse to leash it, and you take no responsibility when another person is affected, then you have no business owning a dog.
+If you do not train your animal, refuse to leash it, and take no responsibility when another person is affected, then you have no business owning a dog.

 Moreover, training on animal behavior and safety for all employees can help mitigate risks associated with workplace pets.
-Studies show that educating staff about recognizing aggressive signals in dogs can significantly reduce incidents and enhance overall workplace harmony.

 Such training can empower employees to act confidently and safely in the presence of animals.